SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

         go: `DATA(dec) = VALUE decfloat34( '1.23' )`.

 > **✔️ Hint**<br>
-> The construction of a result, i. e. a target [data object](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendata_object_glosry.htm "Glossary Entry"), implies that the data object is initialized.
+>-  The construction of a result, i. e. a target [data object](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendata_object_glosry.htm "Glossary Entry"), implies that the data object is initialized.
 However, for some constructor operators, there is an addition with which the initialization can be avoided.
+>- As is true for many of the following syntax options, you can do a lot with constructor expressions, often with fewer lines (than older syntax equivalents) of code in a very elegant way.
+However, keep in mind the readability, maintainability, and debuggability of your code.

 <p align="right"><a href="#top">⬆️ back to top</a></p>